Chalk: Formation

 In Western Europe, chalk was formed in the Late Cretaceous Epoch and the early Palaeocene Epoch (between 100 and 61 million years ago).
 It was deposited on extensive continental shelves at depths between 100 and 600 m, during a time of nonseasonal (likely arid) climate that reduced the amount of erosion from nearby exposed rock.
 The lack of nearby erosion explains the high purity of chalk.
 The coccolithophores, foraminifera, and other microscopic organisms from which the chalk came mostly form low-magnesium calcite skeletons, so the sediments were already in the form of highly stable low-magnesium calcite when deposited.
 This is in contrast with most other limestones, which formed from high-magnesium calcite or aragonite that rapidly converted to the more stable low-magnesium calcite after deposition, resulting in the early cementation of such limestones.
-In chalk, absence of this calcium carbonate conversion process prevented early cementation, which partially accounts for chalk's high porosity.
-Chalk is also the only form of limestone that commonly shows signs of compaction.
+In chalk, the absence of calcium carbonate conversion process prevented early cementation, and it accounts for chalk's high porosity.
+Additionally, chalk is the only form of limestone that commonly shows signs of compaction.

 Flint (a type of chert) is very common as bands parallel to the bedding or as nodules in seams, or linings to fractures, embedded in chalk.
 It is probably derived from sponge spicules or other siliceous organisms as water is expelled upwards during compaction.
 Flint is often deposited around larger fossils such as Echinoidea which may be silicified (i.e. replaced molecule by molecule by flint).